mapingshuo/tensor2tensor/README.md

 ### Nist English-chinese translation
 This part is added by mapingshuo

-Step1: generate the data
+Step1: generate the data.

-You need to download your own data, put them under ./t2t_datagen/, then modified _NIST_TRAIN_DATASET and _NIST_TEST_DATASET in data_generators/translate_enzh.py so that we can find the data in ./t2t_datagen/your/path/to/data.txt Your train data and test data file should be sentence lines, words in each line shoud be splited by space.
+You need to download your own data, put them under ./t2t_datagen/, like "./t2t_datagen/your/path/to/data.txt", then add "your/path/to/data.txt" to _NIST_TRAIN_DATASET and _NIST_TEST_DATASET in data_generators/translate_enzh.py.

+Your train data and test data file should be sentence lines, words in each line shoud be splited by space.

 Step2: generate tfrecords